SithScripter/FlightbookingRefactored/README.md

 # ✈️ Flight Booking Automation Framework

 A robust Selenium test automation framework designed for end-to-end testing of the BlazeDemo flight booking application.
-Built with industry best practices for scalability, maintainability, and ease of use.
+Built with **enterprise-grade patterns** for scalability, maintainability, and ease of use.

 ## ✨ Features

-* **Page Object Model (POM)**: Clean separation of UI elements from test logic
-* **Data-Driven Testing**: External test data management using JSON and CSV formats
-* **Cross-Browser Testing**: Supports Chrome and Firefox in headless mode
-* **Parallel Execution**: TestNG-powered parallel test execution across multiple browsers
-* **Dockerized Grid**: Pre-configured Selenium Grid for consistent test environments
-* **Multi-Environment Support**: Configurable testing across QA, Staging, and Production environments
-* **CI/CD Ready**: Jenkins pipeline integration with parallel test execution and automated reporting
+### Core Framework
+- Page Object Model (POM) with composition pattern
+- Modular layered architecture (Infrastructure → Domain → Test)
+- Comprehensive Log4j2 logging with MDC context

+### Testing Capabilities
+- Data-driven testing (JSON, CSV, DataFaker)
+- Cross-browser execution with parallelization where applicable
+- Intelligent retry mechanism for transient failures

+### Execution & Infrastructure
+- Dockerized Selenium Grid with isolated networks
+- Multi-environment execution (QA/Staging/Production)
+- Jenkins CI/CD ready with shared library patterns

+### Reporting
-* **Rich Reporting**: ExtentReports with detailed test results, screenshots, and custom dashboards
+- ExtentReports with screenshots and timelines
-* **Modular Design**: Clean architecture with separate layers for pages, tests, and utilities
-* **Retry Mechanisms**: Built-in test retry logic with configurable retry counts
-* **Comprehensive Logging**: Log4j2 integration with structured logging and configurable log levels
+- Consolidated HTML dashboards in CI/CD
+- Failure aggregation and notifications

 ## 🚀 Getting Started

+This section covers **local and CI-style execution**.
+For CI/CD internals and architecture, see the documentation links below.

 ### Prerequisites

-* Java 21+
+- Java 21+
-* Apache Maven 3.8+
+- Apache Maven 3.8+
-* Docker Desktop (for grid execution)
+- Docker Desktop (for grid execution)

 ### How to Run Tests

 The framework supports two primary modes of execution: running tests locally on your machine for development and debugging, and running them against a Dockerized Selenium Grid for CI/CD or comprehensive cross-browser testing.

+> These commands mirror how the framework executes inside Jenkins CI.

 #### 1. Running from the Command Line (using Maven)

 This is the recommended approach for running full test suites.
+These commands reflect **how the framework is executed in CI**, with local overrides for development.

 **A) Local Execution (No Docker Grid)**